rowanmoul/ArchSecureDualBoot/README.md

 # cryptsetup luksHeaderBackup /dev/sda5 --header-backup-file my_luks_header
 ```
 This command does exactly what it says it does, so an explanation of the arguments is probably not needed here.
 Just make sure you put this file somewhere safe.
 Ideally on another drive somewhere.
 See the `cryptsetup` manpage for relevant warnings about header backups.
 In brief, there are none unless you change your passphrase.
 If you do, you have to make a new backup, or separately edit the backup, as someone with the backed up header could unlock your partition with the old passphrase otherwise.
+The header cannot decrypt anything without knowledge of the passphrase(s).
 For more information on backups, see the `cryptsetup` FAQ, section 6

 ### Install Basic Arch System